Nadelio/NavaCompiler/DOCUMENTATION.md

 FUN(sayHello);
 <
 ```
-Nava supports recursion and calling functions inside of functions.
 One use for functions is to get around the one line limit for `SIF` and `RPT` commands:
 ```
 SIZE=1;